UnB-KnEDLe/DODFMiner/docs/source/tutorials/JSON_extraction.md

 from dodfminer.extract.polished.core import ActsExtractor
 ```

 Each of the 5 types of acts have their own class that manages the whole process of extraction from the JSON file.

-There are two ways to do so: extract all acts of a specific type or extract all types of acts at once.
+There are two ways to do so: extracting all acts of a specific type or extracting all acts at once.
+The default model of extraction used is CRF, but you may [use your own trained model](#using-a-specific-model-with-scikit-learn-pipeline).

-## Extracting a specific type of act
+## Extracting a Specific Type of Act

 The `get_act_obj` method will be used to extract one type of act from the JSON file.